 Retaking the GMAT enables you to increase your self-confidence and believe in yourself, knowing that you have worked hard to achieve better scores.
 This attitude can help you better cope with the stress and pressure of graduate school and professional life.

-Cons of Retaking GMAT
+Cons of Retaking the GMAT (When to Avoid It)

 Additional Cost